Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 - /etc/pki/ca-trust/extracted/pem/tls-ca-bundle.pem (CentOS/RHEL 7)
 - /etc/ssl/cert.pem (OpenBSD, Alpine)

-`system` can be used by itself or in conjunction with other CA filepaths.
+`system` can be used by itself or in conjunction with other CA file paths.

 When `pg_ssl_verify` is enabled, these certificate authority files will be used for verifying Kong's database connections.

-Certificates can be configured on this property with either of the following
+Certificates can be configured on this property with any of the following
 values: * `system` * absolute path to the certificate * certificate content *
 base64 encoded certificate content